tylerkennedy/DontTextHugo/content/blog/scammers-targeting-netflix-accounts-with-phishing-emails.md

 ## Credit Card Information

 Your password is not the only target in Netflix phishing attempts.
-Attackers also want to steal your credit card infomation.
+Attackers also want to steal your credit card information.

 Phishing is used to steal financial information all the time.
 Credit card based phishing attempts are common.
 These attacks usually come as an email asking you to update your billing info.